There are many incredible things to do in Oxford.

 Here you can also indulge in a quintessentially Oxford experience: enjoying a picnic on Christ Church Meadow.
 It’s a perfect spot to watch Oxford life with people rowing on the river and Longhorn cows grazing in the background.

-Punting can be immensely romantic too.
+Indeed, punting can be one of the most romantic things to do in Oxford, and I can totally picture a proposal or two taking place here every summer.
 Order a picnic hamper and have a chauffeur, then sit back and relax in style with your amour.
 It’s no surprise that Oxford is definitely one of the UK’s most romantic cities.

-TIP: Not a fun of punting?
-Go to the University Parks for a walk!
+Not a fun of punting?
+Go to the University Parks for a walk, or, if you want to enjoy the river, consider a river cruise – just read on!

 Admire the Bridge of Sighs

 Another iconic Oxford sight is the Bridge of Sighs, more correctly known as Hertford Bridge.
 Connecting two parts of Hertford College, you can simply walk along New College Lane directly underneath it.
-You’ll probably do this if you are visiting the Radcliffe Camera, Bodleian Library or Sheldonian Theatre.
+You’ll probably do this if you are visiting the Radcliffe Camera (Rad Cam), the Bodleian Library or Sheldonian Theater.

 Believed to be nicknamed the Bridge of Sighs because worried students would sigh on their way to exams, it looks characteristically like the Bridge of Sighs in Venice.